Upload new images. The image library for this site will open in a new window.

 The Art Conservation Research Ph.D.
 (1990-2003) served as a pilot project for the proposed PSP.
 Six students graduated from the program (including the 2003 winner of the Wilbur Owen Sypherd Prize for dissertations in the humanities).

 In the first six years the PSP received more than 100 inquiries and 28 formal applications.
-Maximum enrollment will initially be limited to approximately eight matriculated students, one to three accepted a year, dependent upon the amount of additional funding available to support students in this program, and by the availability of faculty members to serve as advisors within the demands of their individual workloads.
+Maximum enrollment will initially be limited to approximately eight matriculated students, one or two accepted a year, dependent upon the amount of additional funding available to support students in this program, and by the availability of faculty members to serve as advisors within the demands of their individual workloads.
 All students must be full-time for the first two semesters and may be part-time after completing six three-credit courses.
 Many applicants are actively employed professionals who conduct their work during sabbaticals or other leaves.
 The dissertation provides them the experience necessary to continue conducting high quality research throughout their careers and to advance the field in their specific disciplines.
 At the same time, the opportunity to interact with students and faculty from a broad spectrum of preservation specialties helps the student to gain a wider view of the larger context of his or her area of concentration.
 Such a larger view is an asset to those wishing to move into administrative/managerial roles.